Read

 • Compelling.
 Write something that makes your readers want to open your emails.
 Lead with a remarkable statistic.
 Ask a question.
 Do something to pique the recipient’s curiosity.

 • Tailored to the reader.
 Use the recipient’s name or company in the subject line.
-Add a call back to some other relevant content that the recipient interacted with, etc. There are plenty of email marketing automation and personalization tools to help you here.
+Add a callback to other relevant content with which the recipient interacted.
+Plenty of email marketing automation and personalization tools help you here.

 Preheader text snippet